Code-the-Change-YYC/Mindfuel-Activity-Board/mdbook/src/4_development.md

 #### mock_data

 The `mock_data` service seeds your MongoDB instance with a sample set of Wonderville asset data (found in the `raw_data` directory) and randomized stats using the `faker` and `mongo-seeding` packages.
 This is achieved by using JS scripts nested in the `data` directory with the **same name** as the collection to populate (e.g. `data/users/users.js`).
-You can also choose to update the `index.js` script to drop the database before import.<br>
+You can also choose to update the `index.js` script to drop the existing database before import.<br>

 To run the service, ensure the `MONGODB_USERNAME`, `MONGODB_PWD` and `MONGODB_DB_NAME` environment variables are exported and then in the `mock_data` directory run: